Real Estate Cadastre: How can I register my property?

 Changes in the property registration process during sale

-In 2018, the Real Estate Cadastre underwent a significant modernization with the introduction of electronic submission of registration requests.
-If you are buying or selling property, the digitization of this registry has greatly facilitated the registration process.
+In 2018, the Real Estate Cadastre underwent a significant modernization.
 This means that citizens no longer have to visit counters multiple times to register a property; instead, it is now handled by a notary public responsible for the municipality where the property is located.
-You only physically go to an authorized notary, who is then responsible for carrying out all subsequent registration steps via the "e-counter."
+You, as a buyer of property, only physically go to an authorized notary, who is then responsible for carrying out the registration in the Cadastre.

 Buying real estate: how to register in the Cadastre?